data-burst/airflow-monitoring-and-alerting/README.md

 4. **Enjoy**: That’s it!
 Your Apache Airflow monitoring stack is now operational.

-## Integration Steps for Airflow Monitoring Stack in Existing Setup :speech_balloon:
+## Integration Steps for Airflow Monitoring Stack in Existing Setup 💬

 To integrate the monitoring stack for Apache Airflow into an existing setup with Airflow and Prometheus, follow these instructions: